josephyhu/Build-a-Personal-Learning-Journal/README.md

 * Added delete all entries button in the index.php file with a confirmation box on click.
 * Added two links on either side of the copyright in the footer which sends the user to the top of the page.

+## Things to Improve
+* Allow the user to set the current limit of entries per page from the following choices: 10, 25, 50, 100, and all.
+* Allow the user to change the background from light to dark and vice versa.
+* Prevent the Next Page button from showing on the last page if there are 25 entries on that page.
+No problems if there are less than 25 entries on the page.

 ## Screenshots
 ### Home Page:
 ![First Page](/img/home-p1.png)